Food Services

 w/ Marinara Sauce (V)

-Seasoned Carrots OR
+Seasoned Carrots or

 B Day

-Buffalo Chicken OR
+Buffalo Chicken or

 Cheese Pizza (V)

-Tossed Salad OR
+Tossed Salad or

 Fish Sandwich (H)